bruno-oliveira/ZomatoRestaurants/README.md

 In future releases of this app, the idea will be to have a google-maps like interface available that lets the user see which restaurants are closer to its current location, introduced by setting a marker on the map and showing all the restaurants in a fixed distance (1,2 or 5km) of that same marker.

+It's also expected that some work can be done to index more international locations, such as Paris, Rome, London, amongst other famous european cities, but, it will be a work in progress.